seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 *\[To LAVINIA]*
 What, wilt thou kneel with me?
 Do, then, dear heart; for heaven shall hear our prayers;
-Or with our sighs we’ll breathe the welkin dim,
+Or with our sighs we'll breathe the welkin dim,
 And stain the sun with fog, as sometime clouds
 When they do hug him in their melting bosoms.